 7. Too Many Plugins

 A great number of active plugins on the website slows down your site response time significantly.
-Try to limit their number (at least to 5-10) or replace them by their more “lightweight” analogs.
+Try to limit their number (at least to 5-10) or replace them with their more “lightweight” analogs.

 8. Your Images Aren’t Optimized